JungerBoyo/zi-status/README.md

 ## Configuration instructions
 Under src/ there is config.zig file.
 In there you can adjust available config parameters that are mostly self-explanatory.
 Config argument `WEATHER_X_API_KEY` is a string that you get after making an account at https://api-ninjas.com.
 There you get 50k free API requests per month.

+After adjusting the config enter the project directory and:

+`zig build -Drelease-fast=true`

+It will build the project and ouput the executable under `$PROJ_DIR/zig-out/bin`

 ## Running instructions
 `zi-status` takes one optional* `timezone` parameter in format (+/-)NN00 where N is a digit.
 For example for timezone UTC+1 the argument should be +0100.
 Format is based on one that `timedatectl` command returns.
 Example of how to extract it from timedatectl output: